Flemmbrav/Pak192.Comic/pakset/vehicles/README.md

 ## Catering

+Some vehicles offer catering.
+The catering levels are defined as following:

 - catering_level=0: no catering
 - catering_level=1: trolly with snacks and coffee or a vending machine
 - catering_level=2: mini build in bistro with snacks and coffee